BJA-ESAIC Grants 2024

-Call for SHORT Abstract applications open: 23 November 2021
+- Call for SHORT applications open: 15 September 2023

-Deadline for SHORT Abstract applications: 23 December 2021
+- Deadline for SHORT applications: 29 October 2023

-Deadline for FULL applications: 24 March 2022
+- Deadline for FULL applications: 17 January 2024

-Final Results to applicants: End of April 2022
+- Final Results to applicants: End of March 2024

 Grant applications can only be submitted online via the ESAIC submission form.
 The abstract text should not exceed 2500 characters (including spaces).
 Abstracts submitted in hard copy or e-mail will not be accepted.
 All submitted grant applications will go through a peer-review process carried out by international reviewers from the BJA-ESAIC Steering Committee.
 A maximum of 40 applications will be invited to submit a full proposal.